Student Lead Scoring: Your School’s Secret Weapon for Efficient Recruitment

 You should also look to include scoring reduction for negative actions like unsubscribing to emails, and scoring degradation so that prospective students who have not engaged with your school for certain periods of time have their score reduced accordingly.
 This will allow your team to see when the interest of certain applicants is waning and help them decide whether to focus their attention elsewhere or make a more concerted effort to reconnect.

-Measuring and Improving Your Scoring Process for Education Lead Generation
+Measuring and Improving the Lead Scoring Process

 Once you have a lead scoring model in place, it’s important to monitor and analyze your results to ensure it is as accurate as possible.
 You may find that you have overestimated the importance of certain factors, or made inaccurate assumptions about your targeted personas.
 Schools that use the same scoring system for multiple programs also often find they need to refine their criteria, and will sometimes need to create several different scoring models.